-The following information applies to the : CAL3K-AP , CAL3K-A , CAL3K-F.
+The following information applies to the : CAL3K-AP , CAL3K-A , CAL3K-F, CAL3K-S and CAL3K-ST.

 The storage in the vessel is organized in:

-- Chassis/Card number
+- Vessel serial number

 - Operating mode

-This means that you can have an unlimited amount of vessels, but only 7 CAL3K operating in one mode in one room.
 If you have multiple CAL3K’s in a room and don’t want to share the vessels between them then there is no need to calibrate each vessel in each calorimeter.

 The CAL3K has the following calibration procedures: